collab-project/videojs-record/README.md

 - animated GIF ([demo](https://collab-project.github.io/videojs-record/examples/animated-gif.html) / [source](https://github.com/collab-project/videojs-record/blob/master/examples/animated-gif.html))

-Note that recording both audio and video into a single WebM file is currently only supported in Mozilla Firefox >= 29.
-In the Chrome browser two separate Blob objects are created: one for audio and one for video.
+Note that recording both audio and video into a single WebM file is currently only supported in Mozilla Firefox >= 29 and Chrome >= 49.
+In older versions of the Chrome browser two separate Blob objects are created: one for audio and one for video.

 ### Audio-only